petya-/movie-recommendation-system/README.md

 ### Prerequisites

-Make sure you have PostgreSQL installed and the right path to the pgsql files
+Make sure you have PostgreSQL installed and the right path to the pgsql files.
+You need to add the full MovieLens csv files to the storage folder.

 ### Creating the database and the schema
 >run the following command from your terminal
 ```
-psql -U postgres postgres -f setupDB.pgsql
+psql -U postgres postgres -f setupDB.sql
 ```

 ## Authors